 - Confirm that you are eligible for the Tuition Assistance Plan.

 - Determine if your course qualifies for reimbursement.
-To qualify for tuition assistance, a course must fall within one of the following areas of study: First Degree, Job-Related, Career-Related, and Career Counseling/Coaching.
+To qualify for tuition assistance, a course must fall within one of the following areas of study: First Degree, Job-Related, Career-Related, and Career Counseling/Coaching, and it must meet on at least five separate days unless it qualifies for certain exceptions.

 - Pay in full with your own funds.